 If your surgeon is worried about potential damage from previous surgery then certain tests can be performed to evaluate your anatomy more closely.
 This can include a simple doppler ultrasound exam in the office or a more involved test like a CT angiogram.
 Unfortunately, the CT scan does involve radiation.

 While previous abdominal surgeries may not prevent you having DIEP flap reconstruction, women that have had multiple previous abdominal procedures are at increased risk of abdominal complications like bulging and hernia after DIEP flap surgery when compared to women that have never had prior abdominal surgery, even though the abdominal muscles are preserved.
 This is because the fascia (the strong layer of tissue over the muscles) has already been weakened by the previous surgeries.

 Some medical issues can make any form of microsurgical breast reconstruction (like the DIEP flap) more difficult and they can also increase the risk of complications like flap loss.
 These include disorders that make the blood clot more easily (eg Factor V Leiden).

 I hope this info helps.

-PRMA Plastic Surgery specializes in advanced breast reconstruction including DIEP flap, SIEA flap, GAP flap, TUG flap, Alloderm One-Step and fat grafting.
-In-Network for most US insurance plans.
-Patients routinely welcomed from across the USA.
+Dr Chrysopoulo is a board certified plastic surgeon in San Antonio, Texas specializing in state-of-the-art reconstructive breast surgery.
+He and his partners at PRMA are In-Network for most major US insurance plans.
+Patients are welcomed from across and outside the US.
 Please call (800) 692-5565 or email patientadvocate@PRMAplasticsurgery.com to learn more about your breast reconstruction options.
-Connect with other breast cancer patients at facebook.com/PRMAplasticsurgery.
+Connect with other breast cancer patients on Facebook.